The Twins Almanac for July

 Allison Hits Third Grand Slam

-Bob Allison hits a seventh-inning grand slam in a 7-6 home win over the White Sox.
-It was his third grand slam of the season, still tied for the team record with Rod Carew (1976), Kent Hrbek (1985), Kirby Puckett (1992), and Torii Hunter (2007).
+Bob Allison hit a seventh-inning grand slam in a 7-6 home win over the White Sox on this date in 1961.
+It was his third grand slam of the season, establishing a team record tied by Rod Carew (1976), Kent Hrbek (1985), Kirby Puckett (1992), and Torii Hunter (2007), and broken by Royce Lewis with four in 2023.

-Allison hit the first grand slam in Twins history on April 16.
+Allison hit the first grand slam in Twins history on April 16—just the fourth game in team history.

 July 3, 1968